emanuil/nagual/README.md

 * to edit the DNS records

-The main point is to ultimately redirect all the HTTP traffic that you need to simulate to Nagual
+The main point is to ultimately redirect all the HTTP traffic that you need to simulate to Nagual.

 ## Handling HTTPS traffic
 Most of the interesting external services run over HTTPS.
 Your code (or the code in the 3rd party libraries) used to connect to the external services has SSL server verification enabled.
 On every connection, your application checks if it talks to the real api.twitter.com, instead of any other server with self signed SSL certificate.
 This way your app is making sure that it is not susceptible to [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 Nagual uses the same technique to do good.

-When Naual starts, it auto generates fake SSL certificate issued to api.twitter.com.
+When Nagual starts, it auto generates fake SSL certificate issued to api.twitter.com.
 However, it is signed by root certificate that is itself self-signed (not signed by any of the built in [root CAs in your OS](https://www.globalsign.com/en/ssl-information-center/what-are-certification-authorities-trust-hierarchies/)).
 The server SSL verification would still fail at this point.

-In order to enable HTTPS traffic simulation you need to do one thing.
-Install Nagual’s root certificate as trusted in your OS.
+In order to enable HTTPS traffic simulation you need to do one thing. **Install Nagual’s root certificate as trusted on your app OS**.
 Then your app will not complain that the certificate issued to api.twitter.com is signed by unknown authority.

 Nagual includes a default root certificate `root_certificate/rootCA.crt`, that you can use it to test with.
 However if you’re serious about security you should generate and use your own, just put it in `root_certificate` directory (there need to be two files rootCA.crt and rootCA.key).